 Kingston Standard Brewing Co. is a nano brewery focused on small-batch, crisp and easy-drinking beers.
 The tap list leans approachable rather than experimental, and beers are available both on draft and in 4-packs to go, making it a convenient stop for locals and visitors alike.

-The brewery has a relaxed, welcoming atmosphere and is both kid- and dog-friendly, which adds to its appeal as a casual hangout.
+The brewery has a relaxed, welcoming atmosphere and is both kid- and dog-friendly.
 While the food menu is limited, the oysters are a standout, and the pizzas are more than solid for a brewery setting.
-It’s a reliable option if you’re looking for good beer in an easygoing environment rather than a destination dining experience.
+A reliable option if you’re looking for good beer in an easygoing environment rather than a destination dining experience.

 Stockade Tavern

-Stockade Tavern is one of Kingston’s best spots for well-made cocktails, blending old-school tavern character with a modern edge.
+Stockade Tavern is Kingston’s best bar for well-made cocktails, blending old-school tavern character with a modern edge.
 The interior is warm and intimate, featuring a working fireplace, tin ceilings, and plenty of candlelight, which makes it especially appealing on cooler evenings.

 When the weather cooperates, the tavern also offers outdoor patio seating, along with a cocktail truck that serves drinks on tap.
-While the focus here is firmly on cocktails, Stockade Tavern regularly hosts food pop-ups and DJ sets, adding to its reputation as a lively, late-night hangout in the Stockade District.
+Stockade Tavern regularly hosts food pop-ups and DJ sets, adding to its reputation as a lively late-night hangout in the Stockade District.

 Front Street Tavern